Rick-gogogo/Rick-gogogo/README.md

 ## Hi there 👋
 I am a software engineer and here is the place where I keep growing myself.
 ## 🌱 What do I do and I have done?
-* Full stack Developer - As a Full stack developer built multiple websites for local small business.
+* Full stack Developer - As a full stack developer built multiple websites for local small business.
 * Application Backend Developer - As a principle prgrommer built Restful APIs for Telecom industry.
 * Game Backend Developer - As a principle programmer shipped mutilple online games, including MMORPG and SCG, etc.